prlambert/prlambert.github.com/index.md

 Hi, I'm Paul.

-I'm a Partner at [Area 120](https://area120.google.com), Google's internal early stage fund and startup incubator.
+I'm a Partner at [Area 120](https://area120.google.com), Google's internal incubator.
 I live in the Bay Area and grew up in <a href="https://en.wikipedia.org/wiki/Calgary">Canada</a>.

 I started my career as an entrepreneur.
 In 2009, I cofounded <a href="https://www.learndot.com/">Learndot</a>, a learning technology company, and was CEO for 5 years.
 You can learn more about that time in the [Blog Archive](/blog/).
 Before Learndot (and right after university), I developed a tech-enabled translation service in China ahead of the Beijing Olympics.